erichthen/p5.js/README.md

 ## maze generation and solver
 ![](maze_generation/maze_snapshot.png)
-todo: debug and finish the solver, maybe use dijkstra alg instead, record generation and solving
+todo: debug and finish a* algorithm, record generation and solving